-Treatment for your prostate cancer is usually only chosen after a thorough evaluation.
-Your doctor will discuss the benefits and risks of each treatment choice.
+Treatment for your prostate cancer is chosen after a thorough evaluation.
+Your doctor will discuss the benefits and risks of each treatment.

-Sometimes, your doctor may recommend one treatment for you because of what is known about your type of cancer and your risk factors.
-Other times, your doctor will talk with you about two or more treatments that could be good for your cancer.
+Sometimes your doctor may recommend 1 treatment for you because of your type of cancer and risk factors.
+Other times, there may be 2 or more treatments that could be good for you.

 Factors you and your doctor must think about include:

 - Your age and other medical problems you may have

 - Side effects that occur with each type of treatment

 - How much the prostate cancer has spread

 - Your Gleason score, which tells how likely it is that cancer has already spread

 Ask your doctor to explain these things following about your treatment choices: